MicrosoftDocs/ai-builder/ai-builder-docs/create-a-custom-prompt.md

 1. Test your prompt using the sample value.

     The testing of prompts is an essential yet often under-emphasized capability.
-While manual testing is beneficial for iterative building experiences, it might not be sufficient      for building real-world solutions.
-Therefore, we propose to incorporate a comprehensive, no-code test framework for Makers.
+Manual testing is beneficial for iterative building experiences.

 1. Save your custom prompt by selecting **Save custom prompt**.

 ### Review and save your prompt

-The prompt builder allows makers to save prompts to facilitate reusability, archiving, and future improvement of prompts.
+Prompt Builder allows makers to save prompts to facilitate reusability, archiving, and future improvement of prompts.

 After you test your prompt with the sample value (in step 4), review it to see how well your prompt works.